PlaSma: Making Small Language Models Better Procedural Knowledge Models for (Counterfactual) Planning: Experiments

 \subsection{Application to Embodied Agents}

-An important application enabled by \model{} is that of enabling an agent to plan according to a given high-level goal.
-We evaluate \model{} on the task of planning in the VirtualHome \cite{puig2018virtualhome} environment.
+As an extrinsic evaluation, we investigate the application of \model{} in a domain with hard executability conditions.
+We evaluate \model{} on the task of planning in the VirtualHome \citep{puig2018virtualhome} environment.
 In this environment, agents can perform household activities, e.g. ``paint ceiling", through programs, in the form of supported actions (42 in total) and arguments.
 For evaluation, we use their test set consisting of 88 goals (and corresponding gold programs).
+We compare our best student \model-Mul (11B) with the best-performing model on VirtualHome environment according to \citet{huang2022language}.
+Specifically, we compare with Planner, a 1-shot GPT-3 (175B) model with several inference-time strategies designed to ensure executability in embodied environments.
+Following their setup, we translate generated steps from natural language to steps executable in the environment.
+To apply our model to VirtualHome, we finetune \model-Mul on $\sim{}$4K human labeled examples and also finetune the verifier on the same data using the method described in Section \ref{sec:verifier-guided}.
+This human-labeled data, obtained from previous work \citep{huang2022language}, consists of pairs of $\langle$task, natural language plan$\rangle$.
+The same data was used to finetune supervised models including GPT-3 13B, resulting in performance inferior to that of Planner \citep{huang2022language}.

-We compare our best student \model-Mul (11B) with Planner~\cite{huang2022language}, a 1-shot GPT-3 (175B) model with several inference-time strategies to ensure executability in embodied environments.
-We follow their procedure to translate generated steps from natural language to steps executable in the environment.
-To apply our model to VirtualHome, we finetune \model-Mul on $\sim{}$4K human labeled examples and also finetune the step verifier on the same data using the method described in Section \ref{sec:verifier-guided}.
-We show, in Table \ref{tab:virtualhome_res}, that our model generates steps that are significantly more executable (according to automatic metric) and also more complete (according to human judges).
+We evaluate models on: (i) \textbf{Executability}: measures whether a generated action is executable within the environment, (ii) \textbf{Correctness}: measures whether the generated actions accomplish the task, and (iii) Longest common subsequence (\textbf{LCS}): measures the action-level similarity between a generated program and a human-annotated one.
+We show, in Table \ref{tab:virtualhome_res}, that \model generates steps that are significantly more executable (according to automatic metric) and also more correct/complete (according to human judges).
+This suggests successful application of \model in embodied setting.
 More experimental details can be found in Appendix \ref{app:vh-details}.